Structural linguistics: History

 Structural linguistics begins with the posthumous publication of Ferdinand de Saussure's Course in General Linguistics in 1916, which his students compiled from his lectures.
 The book proved to be highly influential, providing the foundation for both modern linguistics and semiotics.
 Structuralist linguistics is often thought of as giving rise to independent European and American traditions due to ambiguity in the term.
 It is most commonly thought that structural linguistics stems from Saussure's writings; but these were rejected by an American school of linguistics based on Wilhelm Wundt's structural psychology.

+Key Features

+John E. Joseph identifies several defining features of structuralism that emerged in the decade and a half following World War I: